 If you set

-allow_skew for a search with one of these cron expression patterns, the search scheduler can give it a an offset of up to 100% of its period, depending on the constriant you set with the
+allow_skew for a search with one of these cron expression patterns, the search scheduler can offset it by up to 100% of its period, depending on the constriant you set with the

-Searches with schedules that do not fit those patterns can only be offset by 60 seconds at most, regardless of their periods.
-The assumption is that these searches are more likely to need to run on or very close to the schedule that you have defined for them.
+Searches with schedules that do not fit those patterns can be offset by 60 seconds at most, regardless of their periods.
+Such searches are more likely to need to run on or very close to the schedule that you have defined for them.

 Setting allow_skew at the app or global level

-allow_skew is designed for situations where large numbers of concurrently scheduled searches are causing trouble, you might want to apply one
+allow_skew is designed for situations in which large numbers of concurrently scheduled searches are causing conflict, you might want to apply one

 allow_skew setting to multiple searches.
-If you do this, you can apply the setting at the app level, or at the global level.
+You can apply the setting at the app level or at the global level.

 |App|| Applies an